insin/newforms/docs/util.rst

    Creates a list of [submitValue, displayValue] :ref:`choice pairs <ref-fields-choice-pairs>` from a list of objects.

-   If any of the given property names correspond to a function in a given objects the function will be called with the object as ``this`` context.
+   If any of the property names correspond to a function in an object, the function will be called with the object as the ``this`` context.

    :param Array list: a list of objects